abhigaur1990/devops-cloud-interview-guide/03-linux/01-most-used-linux-commands.md

 ```bash
 ps aux | grep nginx
 ```
-📋 List running processes.
+📋 check to List running processes.
 I use this to find rogue or resource-intensive processes.

 ---